Justin8912/minecraft_server/README.md

 ```
 3. Run the following command depending on whether you want to start or stop the server
 ```
-aws ec2 [start/stop]-instances --instance-ids i-0569782c5091a09b7
+aws ec2 [start/stop]-instances --instance-ids <instance_id>
 ```
 4. Run the following command to start the server:
 ```
-aws ssm send-command --instance-ids "i-0569782c5091a09b7" --document-name "AWS-RunShellScript" --parameters '{"commands":["./start_server.sh"]}'
+aws ssm send-command --instance-ids "<instance_id>" --document-name "AWS-RunShellScript" --parameters '{"commands":[".minecraft_server/scripts/start_server.sh"]}'
 ```

-- this did not work
-One thing I did not do here is I manually create the Role that is attached to the `minecraft-iam-user`.
-I am not sure if this is a huge deal since I gave the IAM user full EC2 privileges, but this is something to be weary of.
+I have created an IAM user as a part of the terraform that is being used here.
+You will need to get the IAM user access code and secret access key ID.
+This can be done in the AWS console.

 ### Note that all of this done above is now done in the script called `startup_creds.sh`
 How to run